jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 It would be nice if the rustc compiler had an option to just apply this globally, so you could use the higher order functions.
 Also, these features are marked as unstable, and likely to remain unstable forever.
 This might make it problematic to use this feature for any important production project.
+It would also be nice if the unsafe block was not required.
 Hopefully the Rust maintainers have a plan to make this better.

 ### Javascript map reduce (node.js) 10,000ms